Call Anytime

 Amsterdam is an excellent city to do completely on foot, but there are some occasions when you’ll want to use their efficient and confusing public transportation network.
 If you packed the wrong shoes or if you packed way too much stuff and you are staying in the cool area near Leidseplein, you’ll be thankful that the tram system is there.

-There are four main types of public transportation:
+There are four main types of public transportation in Amsterdam

 • Trams – You’ll see these everywhere and this is by far the most useful for the visitor.